Dynamics of Dissipative Nonlinear Systems: A Study via 2D CGLE by Contact Geometry: Contact Geometric Formulation for Complex Fields

-Within the contact-geometric framework developed in this work, the probability measure $P[W]$ plays a fundamental role in characterising the statistical properties of dissipative structures.
+Within the contact-geometric approach developed in this study, the probability measure $P[W]$ plays a fundamental role in characterising the statistical properties of dissipative structures.
 This subsection derives the explicit form of $P[W]$ and provides its geometric interpretation.